-A full-time load is twelve (12) hours per semester.
-Nine (9) hours is considered a full-time load for students with teaching or research assistantship appointments of at least quarter time (10 hours per week).
+A full-time load is nine (9) hours per semester.
+Nine (9) hours is also considered a full-time load for students with teaching or research assistantship appointments of at least quarter time (10 hours per week).
 For international students, at least nine (9) credit hours per semester is considered full-time.

-A student who has completed the required course work, but has not made a final thesis or dissertation submission (i.e. a doctoral candidate), shall include in the required full-time load a minimum of two (2) credit hours of thesis or dissertation per semester until completion of the degree.
+A PhD student who has completed the required course work, but has not made a final dissertation submission (i.e. a doctoral candidate), shall include in the required full-time load a minimum of two (2) credit hours of dissertation per semester until completion of the Ph.D. degree.
+M.S. students do not have to be continuously enrolled in 2 credit hours of thesis research every semester.
+The expectation is to complete at least 6 credit hours of thesis research and be enrolled in at least 2 credits of thesis research in the final semester.

 A student is typically required to register for at least nine (9) credit hours in a term in which he/she receives an assistantship.
 A student with underload permission must register for at least two (2) credit hours of thesis or dissertation per semester.